robert0714/manning-knative-in-action-2021/chapter9/README.md

     <p>See?
 We made it to the end!</p>
 </body>
 </html>
-* Connection #0 to host latest-knative-example-svc.default.example.com
+* Connection #0 to host latest-knative-example-svc.default.example.com left intact
-  ➥ left intact
 ```
 How did I know the URL?
 Through the magic of convention.
 In chapter 4, I discussed that Knative Serving creates routable names for tags.
-I know that whatever lives at @latest will be reachable at latest-whatever-whatever.
+I know that whatever lives at ``@latest`` will be reachable at **latest**``-whatever-whatever``.

-The curl command is fairly taciturn, so using --verbose shows me the full exchange.
-As with git status --verbose, this leaves some historical clues in my logs that can be vital later on.
-The --fail flag tells curl that if it gets an HTTP 4xx or 5xx error code, it should exit with a non-zero exit code.
-Not using --fail is an easy gotcha in a CI/CD scenario.
-You expect the task to blow up if the target is unreachable, but curl takes the view that it won’t pass judgement on HTTP error codes unless you tell it to.
+The ``curl`` command is fairly taciturn, so using ``--verbose`` shows me the full exchange.
+As with ``git status --verbose``, this leaves some historical clues in my logs that can be vital later on.
+The ``--fail`` flag tells ``curl`` that if it gets an HTTP 4xx or 5xx error code, it should exit with a non-zero exit code.
+Not using ``--fail`` is an easy gotcha in a CI/CD scenario.
+You expect the task to blow up if the target is unreachable, but ``curl`` takes the view that it won’t pass judgement on HTTP error codes unless you tell it to.

 In a CI/CD system I’d go through the same cycle of edit-YAML, commit-YAML, push-YAML, pull-YAML, apply-YAML.
-If I use the same commands as previously, the logic automatically promotes latest to current.
+If I use the same commands as previously, the logic automatically promotes ``latest`` to ``current``.
 I can set the traffic percentage to 100%.
 Tada, I’ve completed my rollout!

 > # Deployment by traffic percentage is different from deployment by instances
 >